Accelerated Master’s Degree in Automotive Engineering

 Degree & Prospective Student Information

-- UW-Madison students completing their Bachelor’s degree in the Mechanical Engineering department at UW-Madison may count up to 7 credits of coursework numbered 300 and above towards degree with prior program approval
+- UW-Madison students completing their Bachelor’s degree in the Mechanical Engineering department at UW-Madison may count up to 7 credits of coursework numbered 400 and above towards degree with program approval.

 Applicants must first meet all of the requirements of the Graduate School.